Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In 2020, Next Step Test Preparation merged with Blueprint, resulting in a newly created MCAT prep course now known as Blueprint MCAT.
 The combination brings together Next Step’s detailed content reviews and deep understanding of MCAT strategies with Blueprint’s supreme video capabilities, award-winning digital platform and advanced analytics.
 While this all sounds great on paper, the question remains – will this newly combined MCAT test prep product get the job done?
 We answer that question and much more in this in-depth review of the Blueprint MCAT prep course.

-In addition to the Online MCAT Course, Blueprint also offers private tutoring packages for those students in need of a personalized study plan and 1-on-1 teaching.
-The Blueprint tutoring packages include access to the same Online MCAT Course, but layer on varying levels of private tutoring time with one of Blueprint’s MCAT experts.
+In addition to the Online Course and Live Online class, Blueprint also offers private tutoring packages for those students in need of a personalized study plan and 1-on-1 teaching.
+The Blueprint tutoring packages include access to the same Online Course, but layer on varying levels of private tutoring time with one of Blueprint’s MCAT experts.
 You can select from packages of 16, 24 or 40 tutoring hours.
 These private tutoring + Online MCAT Course options do not come cheap though, ranging in price from $3,200 to $10,000.

 Course options and pricing current as of date of publication.